rubyu/react-anki-word-reordering/README.md

     font-size: 12px;
 }

-/* copy and paste the content of the css file downloaded in step1 */
+/* copy and paste the content of main.XXXXXXXX.css file downloaded in step1 */
 ```

 4. change the note type of an existing card to the note type created above or create a new one.